WhiteHorse Finance, Inc. (NASDAQ:WHF) Shares Sold by Ares Management LLC

-Ares Management LLC trimmed its holdings in shares of WhiteHorse Finance, Inc. (NASDAQ:WHF) by 50.3% in the 2nd quarter, HoldingsChannel.com reports.
-The fund owned 440,764 shares of the investment management company’s stock after selling 446,246 shares during the quarter.
-WhiteHorse Finance comprises approximately 0.2% of Ares Management LLC’s holdings, making the stock its 23rd largest holding.
-Ares Management LLC’s holdings in WhiteHorse Finance were worth $6,567,000 at the end of the most recent quarter.
+Ares Management LLC reduced its position in WhiteHorse Finance, Inc. (NASDAQ:WHF) by 50.3% in the 2nd quarter, HoldingsChannel.com reports.
+The firm owned 440,764 shares of the investment management company’s stock after selling 446,246 shares during the quarter.
+WhiteHorse Finance comprises about 0.2% of Ares Management LLC’s portfolio, making the stock its 23rd biggest holding.
+Ares Management LLC’s holdings in WhiteHorse Finance were worth $6,567,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other hedge funds and other institutional investors have also made changes to their positions in the company.
+Other institutional investors and hedge funds have also recently bought and sold shares of the company.
 Stifel Financial Corp acquired a new position in shares of WhiteHorse Finance in the 1st quarter valued at $164,000.
-Commonwealth Equity Services LLC lifted its stake in shares of WhiteHorse Finance by 18.8% in the 2nd quarter.
-Commonwealth Equity Services LLC now owns 15,206 shares of the investment management company’s stock valued at $226,000 after purchasing an additional 2,403 shares during the period.
-Quadrature Capital Ltd acquired a new position in shares of WhiteHorse Finance in the 1st quarter valued at $288,000.
-National Asset Management Inc. lifted its stake in shares of WhiteHorse Finance by 8.4% in the 2nd quarter.
-National Asset Management Inc. now owns 20,811 shares of the investment management company’s stock valued at $311,000 after purchasing an additional 1,610 shares during the period.
-Finally, Bard Associates Inc. acquired a new position in shares of WhiteHorse Finance in the 2nd quarter valued at $349,000.
-Institutional investors and hedge funds own 12.17% of the company’s stock.
+Commonwealth Equity Services LLC increased its holdings in WhiteHorse Finance by 18.8% in the 2nd quarter.
+Commonwealth Equity Services LLC now owns 15,206 shares of the investment management company’s stock worth $226,000 after acquiring an additional 2,403 shares in the last quarter.
+Quadrature Capital Ltd purchased a new stake in WhiteHorse Finance in the 1st quarter worth $288,000.
+National Asset Management Inc. increased its holdings in WhiteHorse Finance by 8.4% in the 2nd quarter.
+National Asset Management Inc. now owns 20,811 shares of the investment management company’s stock worth $311,000 after acquiring an additional 1,610 shares in the last quarter.
+Finally, Bard Associates Inc. purchased a new stake in WhiteHorse Finance in the 2nd quarter worth $349,000.
+Hedge funds and other institutional investors own 12.17% of the company’s stock.

-Several equities analysts recently issued reports on WHF shares.
-Raymond James boosted their target price on shares of WhiteHorse Finance from $16.00 to $16.50 and gave the company an “outperform” rating in a research note on Tuesday, August 10th.
-JPMorgan Chase & Co. raised shares of WhiteHorse Finance from an “underweight” rating to a “neutral” rating and set a $15.50 price target for the company in a report on Tuesday, August 10th.

-WhiteHorse Finance (NASDAQ:WHF) last issued its quarterly earnings results on Monday, August 9th.
-The investment management company reported $0.34 EPS for the quarter, missing the consensus estimate of $0.37 by ($0.03).
-WhiteHorse Finance had a return on equity of 8.71% and a net margin of 70.65%.
-The company had revenue of $17.34 million during the quarter, compared to analysts’ expectations of $17.51 million.
-On average, sell-side analysts anticipate that WhiteHorse Finance, Inc. will post 1.49 EPS for the current year.

 The firm also recently announced a quarterly dividend, which was paid on Monday, October 4th.
 Stockholders of record on Monday, September 20th were issued a dividend of $0.355 per share.
 This represents a $1.42 dividend on an annualized basis and a dividend yield of 8.91%.
 The ex-dividend date of this dividend was Friday, September 17th.
 WhiteHorse Finance’s payout ratio is 121.37%.